 Educational attainment levels have a strong influence on occupational choices, which in turn impact on the social class to which persons are assigned.
 It is to be expected therefore that the geographical distribution of the population by social classes broadly correspond to the distributions by education.
-Map 3.31 and Map 3.32 confirm that this indeed is the situation in Fingal.
-The distribution of persons in social classes 5 & 6 representing semi-skilled and unskilled workers respectively is mostly concentrated in the areas where there are large numbers employed in either manufacturing or agriculture or otherwise where there are large numbers of unemployed persons.
-By contrast, Map 3.32 shows that social classes 1 & 2 representing the professional and managerial groups (35% of the population) are predominantly concentrated in the districts where educational attainment levels are high, and where above average numbers are employed in the service sectors.
+Map 3.31 and Map 3.32 show that this indeed is the situation in Dún Laoghaire Rathdown.
+The distribution of persons in social classes 5 & 6 representing semi-skilled and unskilled workers respectively is mostly concentrated in the areas where there are large numbers employed in manufacturing or otherwise unemployed.
+By contrast, Map 3.32 shows that social classes 1 & 2 representing the professional and managerial groups are predominantly in the districts where educational attainment levels are high and where above average numbers are employed in the service sectors.

-Comparative county level data are presented in Table 3.15, which highlights the extent to which the social profile of the Fingal population differs from the profiles for the populations of South Dublin and the Dublin County Borough area.
+Comparative county level data are presented in Table 3.10, which highlights the extent to which the social profile of Dún Laoghaire/Rathdown is rather distinctive.